 What’s more, the further the reflection gets from the object, the darker it gets.
 Look how much darker the reflections are at the bottom of the image.

 Get the values right and getting the colors right isn’t as important.
 Get the colors right, but miss the target on values, and your drawing will be dull and lifeless.
 Flat.

-The thing about drawing water—or anything wet or highly reflective—is the quality of the edges between values and colors.
+The key to drawing water—or anything wet or highly reflective—is the quality of the edges between values and colors.
 Most of them are pretty sharp.
 There are abrupt changes between values and colors, as you can see here.

-Those are my tips for drawing reflections on water.
-They’re the most important basics in drawing water correctly.
+These are not the only important considerations when drawing reflections of any type, but they are the most important basics in drawing water correctly.
 Once you master these, the rest is, well, clear sailing!

 Want to read more posts like this?
 Sign up for Carrie’s free weekly newsletter and be among the first to know when she publishes new articles.